Xunius/Menotexport/README.md

 In the base folder there is a file `annotation_template.py` which contains a working example template to format the output of the exported annotations.

+To use custom template:

+* in command line: add the `-t` option.
+* in GUI: toggle the "use custom template (experimental)" button.

 Currently, these variables are available in building a template:

 * text : note content for a note, or highlighted texts for a highlight.